niti007/UK-Data-AI-Job-Assistant/Privacy.md

 2. Removing the extension via `chrome://extensions`.

 ## 7. Contact
-If you have any questions or suggestions regarding this Privacy Policy, please contact us via [Your GitHub Profile Link or Email].
+If you have any questions or suggestions regarding this Privacy Policy, please contact us via nitishgalat7@gmail.com.